 "Yes, they, what they told me was they were going to reimburse me for my mileage," she said.

 The scammer finally sent her to a liquor store to find a kiosk, which ended up being a Bitcoin machine.
-Pop-up warnings got her attention.
+Pop-up warnings on the screen got her attention.

 Watch below: My past coverage on a tether scam twist in metro Detroit

-"I said, 'well wait a minute, there's a list here.
-The first thing says jury duty scams.'
+"I said, 'Well, wait a minute.
+There's a list here.
+The first thing says Jury Duty Scams.'
 And he says, 'Yes, ma'am.
 They try to replicate our process all the time.
 This is why we keep you on the line until you get to the office, so you know that this is a legitimate process.
-You don't have to worry about that,'" she said.
+You don't have to worry about that,'" she said, imitating the scammer's calm, cool demeanor.

-Captain Timothy Jones listened to Rachel and told her to come to the police department, where a sergeant took the call, prompting the scammer to hang up.
+Captain Timothy Jones listened to Rachel and told her to come to the police department.
+She followed his instructions all while keeping the scammer on the phone.
+When she arrived at the precinct, a sergeant took the call and identified himself.
+That prompted the scammer to hang up immediately.

 "When you saw the text they sent her, what stood out to you?"
-I asked Jones.
+I asked Captain Jones.

 "The text alone.
 You're not going to get any law enforcement agency that's going to send you a text about a warrant," he said.